jalvarez1492/virtualization-benchmarking/README.md

 Start a new Cloudlab server using a VM image that contains KVM, Docker, and phoronix-test-suite.

+*Note: Be sure to login to your own docker profile before executing this script*

 1. Clone this repository
 ```bash
 git clone https://github.com/jalvarez1492/virtualization-benchmarking.git